 BE AWARE: A Music PR Firm is NOT a Used Car Lot!

-I have heard stories that PR firms do “hard sells” saying that rates are only available for a certain amount of time.
+I have heard stories that PR firms do “hard sells” saying that rates are only available for a certain amount of time or their roster will be completely full bt tomorrow if they don’t act now.
 This is CRAZY and means you should be running away.

 Do Your Research

 99% of all music publicists all sound fabulous on the telephone, and they should, after all, communication is their job.
 Therefore, it is critical that you do some due diligence and research.
 I suggest that you use these 4 methods to research music publicists and music publicity firms.

 - Google the individual names of each music publicist, and the name of the company, and look for information about these individuals.
 Dig past the first few pages!